samrat-lab/HistoSPACE/README.md

 ```

-Ensure to replace the paths accordingly in this configuration file based on where your datasets are stored.

-Caution: Ensure that the following variables in your scripts are updated according to your data locations:
+Caution: Ensure that all meta variables in the scripts are updated as per the data locations:

 # Citation